 of five volumes of scholarly research published by the Institute from

-Monsignor John M. Oesterreicher (center) with Pope Saint John XXII
+Monsignor John M. Oesterreicher (center) with Pope Saint John XXIII

 Only seven years after founding the Institute in 1960, Father

-Oesterreicher responded to Pope John XXII’s call for an ecumenical
+Oesterreicher responded to Pope John XXIII’s call for an ecumenical

 council by petitioning Augustin Cardinal Bea to probe the relation of